 To provide a truly thoughtful review of the collection, we invited several women on our team to give the pieces a go.
 I, personally, hadn’t been fit for a bra in at least seven years — most likely on a spontaneous trip to Victoria’s Secret.
 At the time, I was a 32DD; however, after remeasuring myself through Tania’s guidance, I realized that I’m now a 34C.
 Our social strategist, Stephanie Griffin, is typically a 32B and was measured as such for Cuup as well.

 Hayley Saltzman, our head of social, is typically a 34B, but having tried Cuup before in that size, she knew that this was a bit tight.
 The team suggested she try a 36B instead.
 Rachel Lubitz, our lifestyle editor, was fit as a 32E, but upon testing that, she realized that she’s absolutely her usual size: 32H.
 Hayley Kinne, a member of our business development team, was fit as a 34C but netted out with a 34D after trying the bras out for the first time.
-As for our programming editor Delaney Strunk, she was fit as a 38G, which was a bit small since she’s typically a 40 band.
+As for our programming editor, Delaney Strunk, she was fit as a 38G, which was a bit small since she’s typically a 40 band.
 Cuup doesn’t offer that band size at the moment, so she opted for a 38H bra.

-What we like about Cuup
+What we liked about Cuup

-Fit is of course the No. 1 priority when it comes to intimates, so nailing down our correct bra size was vital.
+Fit is, of course, the No. 1 priority when it comes to intimates, so nailing down our correct bra size was vital.
 “My experience with Cuup started off a bit rocky, given how my measurements showed a 32E when I’m in reality a 32H, my normal size.
 I think this just has to do with the shape of my breasts, so it’s not a knock on the brand,” says Lubitz.
 Luckily, the exchange process was super simple to get a new size after we tried it on initially.
 Cuup offers free returns on all domestic orders of unworn and undamaged bras within 30 days of receiving, so if the bra doesn’t suit you you can get your hands on a different size.
 Lubitz says that “once [she] got her normal size set, the bras were an absolute dream.”
 We also found that the fit maintained even after a few washes.

 Overall, we absolutely loved how comfortable and stylish the pieces were.
 “I usually hate underwire bras and tend to stick to bralettes because they’re more comfortable, but The Demi is one of the most comfortable underwire bras I’ve ever tried,” says Strunk.
-“I had no issues with the wire leaving red marks on my body and I honestly forgot I even had it on after a couple of hours.”
+“I had no issues with the wire leaving red marks on my body, and I honestly forgot I even had it on after a couple of hours.”

 We are equally as obsessed with the breathable materials the bras are made out of, somehow perfectly merging comfort and style.
 I love having versatile pieces in my wardrobe (yes, even lingerie) that I can use to spice up any outfit.
 I recently wore my leopard print Balconette as a sort of crop top under a cropped button-down top, which I can’t say I’d feel confident enough to do with bras by other brands.